Nayanthara: Stardom and further expansion (2014–2022)

 In 2017, she played the main lead in the horror thriller Dora and the critically acclaimed social drama Aramm.
-Her portrayal of a district collector in Aramm won her a third Filmfare Award for Best Actress – Tamil.
+Her portrayal of a district collector in Aramm won her a third Filmfare Award for Best Actress – Tamil and second Tamil Nadu State Film Award for Best Actress.
 She also played the female lead in the action thriller Velaikkaran.
 Her first release in 2018 was a Telugu-language film Jai Simha in which she played the female lead.
 She went on to portray the main lead in Nelson Dilipkumar's directorial Kolamaavu Kokila and the thriller Imaikkaa Nodigal alongside actor Atharvaa.
 Both emerged huge successes and the latter attained highest opening weekend for a female led film in Tamil.
 Her performance in Kolamaavu Kokila fetched her an eighth nomination for the Filmfare Award for Best Actress – Tamil.

 In 2019, she played lead roles in Viswasam, Airaa, Kolaiyuthir Kaalam and Bigil, the latter in which she collaborated with Vijay for the third time.
 She also appeared in the Malayalam film Love Action Drama, alongside Nivin Pauly where she attained an equal pay as that of male lead; for the first ever time in Malayalam cinema.
 She was also seen in Telugu biographical film, Sye Raa Narasimha Reddy, alongside Chiranjeevi and Tamannaah.
 In 2020, she was seen in a supporting role in Darbar along with Rajinikanth.
 Her film Mookuthi Amman marked her second entry into Hindu mythological and devotional cinema after her portrayal of Goddess Sita in 2011.

 2021 saw her fifth collaboration with Rajinikanth with the film Annaatthe where she was seen as a lawyer.
 She starred in Netrikann, a remake of the 2011 South Korean film Blind.
 She received critical acclaim for her portrayal of blind Durga CBI in the film.
 She also starred in the Malayalam film Nizhal and the much delayed Telugu film Aaradugula Bullet.

 Her first release of 2022 was the romantic comedy drama Kaathuvaakula Rendu Kaadhal, where she was seen alongside Vijay Sethupathi and Samantha Ruth Prabhu.
 She later starred in G.S.
 Viknesh's survival-thriller O2, where she played a single mother trying to shield her son suffering from cystic fibrosis from the effects of low oxygen.
 She was later seen in the Malayalam film Gold, alongside Prithviraj Sukumaran, in the Telugu film Godfather, the Tamil horror film Connect.